 Property Taxes - Property taxes apply to real estate (i.e. homes, other buildings, farmland, etc.) and some personal property used to generate income.
-Totaling over \$3 billion in FY 10-11, they are the largest source of local tax revenue.
-In fact, more money is raised through local property taxes than through any state tax (Figure 7).25 The money is divided among a number of entities, including school districts, community colleges, counties, and cities,26 to help support the services provided by Nebraska's 2,659 local governments.27 exemption from property taxes, such as that which is owned by and used for a government, religious, educational, or charitable purpose, or is cemetery property.
-Agricultural and horticultural land is taxed on 75 percent of its value, and all other property is taxed on 100 percent.29 Efforts to reduce property taxes, begun in the 1990s, appear to have stalled, likely due in large part to state mandates and reduced state aid for local governments resulting in tax shifts to the local level, although further research is warranted.
+Totaling more than \$3.2 billion in FY 11-12, they are the largest source of local tax revenue.
+In fact, more money is raised through local property taxes than through any state tax (Figure 7).
+The money is divided among a number of entities, including school districts, community colleges, counties, and cities, to help support the services provided by Nebraska's 2,659 local governments.

+The state imposes limits on the rate that can be applied, although voters may override limits for up to five years.
+Certain types of property may be granted an exemption from property taxes, such as that which is owned by and used for a government, religious, educational, or charitable purpose, or is cemetery property.
+Agricultural and horticultural land is taxed on 75 percent of its value, and all other property is taxed on 100 percent.
+Efforts to reduce property taxes, begun in the 1990s, appear to have stalled, likely due in large part to state mandates and reduced state aid for local governments resulting in tax shifts to the local level, although further research is warranted.